illustspace/gsr/README.md

 yarn ws indexer db:start # start the local db, if it is not already running. yarn ws indexer db:deploy # deploy migrations to local db
 ```

+Then, end the `db:start` process.
+If you don't, `yarn start` will try to restart the DB and will fail.

+### Dev Server

+Make sure to run the DB setup before continuing.

 For development, you can either start a local blockchain and all services in one command: